projet-m2-siris-unistra/chatalk/blog/content/blog/mock-ups/index.md

 ## Settings

-In this page members can to modify info member and device :
+In this page members can to modify info member and device, it contains :

 - Fields to change your display name,username,email and password.
 - Two Buttons dropdowns that allows you to choose your input device and output device for communications.